bhl47fastrobots/fastrobots/lab6_report.md

 1. **Can you process Bluetooth commands while controller is running?** Yes.
 Nothing in the PID Control function hangs (waits for sensor values or delays), and it is called in the `while` loop that runs when the Bluetooth is connected.
 My PID control algorithm is written and called in exactly the same way as Lab 5, so I won't repeat it for the sake of brevity here.
 2. **Think about future applications with navigation or stunts.
 Will you need to be able to update setpoint in real time?** Yes, I will need to be able to update the setpoint in real time.
 As the robot drives and plans its actions, it'll need to be able to set its desired orientation internally, and the PID control loop will have to execute to get the robot to actually obtain the desired state.
-3. **Can you control the robot's orientation will driving forward and backward?** Yes, I can do this by running the PID control loop for driving straight (Lab 5) simultaneously with the PID control loop for controlling the orientation (Lab 6), and combining the two outputs for the motor directions.
+3. **Can you control the robot's orientation will driving forward and backward?
+How would this be implemented?** Yes, I can do this by running the PID control loop for driving straight (Lab 5) simultaneously with the PID control loop for controlling the orientation (Lab 6), and combining the two outputs for the motor directions.
+4. **How can I make implementing #3 simple in the future?** I can write a general PID algorithm that operates on a set of gains, input data, etc., so that when running the two PID loops simultaneously, I won't need to have two copies of my PID algorithm code.
+I can write a general `move()` function which can accomodate assymetrical motor speed requests (i.e. the absolute value of the speed commanded to one motor is different from that of the other motor).

 ### Orientation PID Control